-I am writing this page in summer 2016.
-Eighteen months have passed since my diagnosis.
+I am writing this page in summer 2016. [with updates at the end to current date – still doing fine] Eighteen months have passed since my diagnosis.
 Treatment is over and I feel amazing.
 I am going to try to be serious for once and describe how the process works and what you can expect if you or someone you know is going to have to go through something similar.

 First of all, the experience may vary from person to person so don’t shoot me down if you don’t exactly follow this path.
 Symptoms and extent of surgery will vary depending on size and location of the tumour.
 Dose and type of chemo will also vary a bit depending on response.
 But I hope knowing ‘how it was for me’ will satisfy a curiosity at the very least, and may alleviate anxiety in some who are going through this, or have loved ones going through it.
 The treatments I describe is the ‘standard’, no fancy trials, no add on benefits, just bog standard high grade GBM treatment.
 Read on!
 It’s not as dreadful as you might imagine!